-- 3.27 Sports fields are located at the Angmering School in the south-western corner of the village; at the (privately owned) Worthing Rugby Club on Roundstone Lane, west of the A280 and at Palmer Road Recreation ground in the north-west of the village. - 3.28 As well as youth clubs run by St Margaret's Parish
+- 3.26 Sports fields are located at the Angmering School in the south-western corner of the village; at the (privately owned) Worthing Rugby Club on Roundstone Lane, west of the A280 and at Palmer Road Recreation ground in the north west of the village. - 3.27 The Angmering Youth Forum provides a double-decker bus that has been converted into a coffee bar / chill area for the local youth as a place for young people to go in the evening.
+It is run by volunteers and contributions and is the only youth facility in the village - 3.28 With the increasing numbers of young people

-The Arun IDP is currently under review based on the emerging ADC Local Plan proposed strategic allocation of 600 new homes in Angmering.
-Depending on the rate at which new dwellings are built and the type of houses that come forward, there will be a need for:
+Based on 490 new homes in Angmering, as essential.
+Depending on the rate at which new dwellings are built and the type of houses that come forward there will be a need for:

-- Extra primary school capacity for up to 126 pupils.
-Approximately 18 pupils a year. - Approx. 90 additional secondary school places.
+- Extra primary school capacity for up to 97 pupils.
+This is expected to be provided for as an extension to existing schools. - Approx. 74 additional secondary school places and 15 6th form places at The Angmering School.